Tana Mongeau: Music

+Mongeau's fourth solo single, "FaceTime", was released on May 18, 2019, alongside its music video.
+On April 22, 2020, Mongeau released her fifth solo single, "Without You".

+Controversies

+"The N Word"

 On January 24, 2017, Mongeau posted a video titled "The N Word" which has received over 7 million views.
-In the video, she describes an encounter where a person on her tour (later revealed to be YouTuber iDubbbz) told her "say nigger", in response to a tweet posted by Mongeau to iDubbbz, telling him to kill himself for his comedic use of the word in his YouTube videos.
-In retaliation, iDubbbz made a video exposing her hypocrisy by pointing out examples in which Mongeau used the slur crudely herself.
+In the video, she describes an encounter where a person on her tour (later revealed to be YouTuber iDubbbz) told her "say nigger" in response to a tweet posted by Mongeau to iDubbbz, telling him to kill himself for his comedic use of the word in his YouTube videos.
+In retaliation, iDubbbz made a video exposing her hypocrisy by pointing out examples in which Mongeau used the slur herself.
 On February 17, 2017, Mongeau posted a video in which she apologized for using the word.
-In May 2023, iDubbbz released a video apologizing for actions he had done in the past, and in it directly apologized to Mongeau for his actions towards her.
+In May 2023, iDubbbz released a video apologizing for his past actions, which included a direct apology to Mongeau for his actions towards her.